appt-org/appt-website/src/data/code-samples/en/input-authentication/ios.md

 }
 ```

-## Universal links

 Another example of providing accessible authentication is allowing users to authenticate by requesting an authentication email containing a `universal link`.

 1. Configure your app for [Universal Links](https://developer.apple.com/documentation/xcode/supporting-universal-links-in-your-app):
 In Xcode, enable `Associated Domains` in the `Signing & Capabilities` section.
 Add the domain you’ll use for Universal Links (e.g., `applinks:example.com`).

-2. Set up an [`apple-app-site-association`](https://developer.apple.com/documentation/xcode/supporting-associated-domains) file on your server to indicate which links should open your app.
+1. Set up an [`apple-app-site-association`](https://developer.apple.com/documentation/xcode/supporting-associated-domains) file on your server to indicate which links should open your app.

 ```json
 {